remcohaszing/monaco-yaml/README.md

 });

 editor.create(document.createElement('editor'), {
-  // monaco-yaml features should just work if the editor language is set to 'yaml'.
+  // Monaco-yaml features should just work if the editor language is set to 'yaml'.
   language: 'yaml',
   model: editor.createModel('p1: \n', 'yaml', modelUri), });
 ```

 Also make sure to register the service worker.
+See the
-See the [examples](https://github.com/pengx17/monaco-yaml/tree/master/examples) directory for full fledged examples.
+[examples](https://github.com/pengx17/monaco-yaml/tree/master/examples) directory for full fledged
+examples.

 ## Development